nashtech-garage/nodejs_upgrade-version/README.md

-# nodejs_upgrade-version
+# Node.js Upgrade version

-This repo shows how to upgrade node.js version from 12 to 20 (LTS current version)
+This repo will track the change of Node.js version.
+Besides that, we will have practice to show new feature of Node.js version.